Agincourt GO Station: Connecting transit

-The Toronto Transit Commission's 85 Sheppard East and 985 Sheppard East Express bus routes links Agincourt GO to Don Mills station in the west, the 85 and 985B continues east into Scarborough while the 985A continues express to Scarborough Centre station.
+The Toronto Transit Commission's 85 Sheppard East ‚ 985 Sheppard East Express and the 904 Sheppard-Kennedy bus routes links Agincourt GO to Don Mills station in the west, the 85 and 985 continues east into Scarborough while the 904 continues express to Scarborough Centre station.

 Grade separation

 When the Sheppard East LRT was a plan back in 2010, it required a grade separation of Sheppard Avenue East and the GO train tracks.
 This led contractors from the City of Toronto government and TTC to build a bridge for the GO train tracks, while having Sheppard Avenue move under it, as the light rail vehicles would not have been able to cross the GO tracks at ground level.
 On July 3, 2012, the underpass was completed and opened to regular traffic, which was five months ahead of schedule.
 However, in April 2019, Ontario premier Doug Ford announced that the provincial government would extend Line 4 Sheppard to McCowan Road at some unspecified time in the future, replacing the proposed Sheppard East LRT.

 The new underpass improves not only the flow of traffic along Sheppard Avenue, as vehicles no longer have to wait at a rail crossing, but also GO train service.
 The bridge also allows for two-way service on this portion of the line.
 Building the bridge also meant that the parking capacity of the station could be expanded.
 It has now been increased to 340 spaces.